Closely connected to the community, Dairyuji`s events and retreats are run with the help and talents of many local people.

 Living closely to the land as an artist and cooking instructor, Yoshie is a true free spire and infuses fun into everything she does!
 She cooks with seasonal food including locally foraged wild vegetables.
 She is very excited to run our cooking workshop!

-Perched on the rugged coastline of Oga, Kirakiraka offers stunning views of the Sea of Japan while you bath in an onsen.
+Perched on the rugged coastline of Oga, Kirakiraka offers stunning views of the Sea of Japan while you bathe in an onsen.

 A renovated farm house, Ninigi cafe is an off the beaten path destination that will surely delight.
 Ninigi`s menu includes teas, coffee, deserts and a daily lunch.